Annual Summer Public Health Research

 The Videoconference has drawn a large, national audience (hundreds of participants/broadcast, often over 100 satellite or Internet downlink sites) and is a significant national event for health disparities researchers and students.
+The presentations inform and inspire.
 (See comments from past participants).
-The presentations inform and inspire.
-Thousands of people have visited our archived webcasts.

 - What can participants (in person and remotely) expect from the conference experience?

-Participants receive an up-to-date conceptual framework for understanding the implications of the recently-enacted Health Care Reform laws for minority health disparities, presented by leaders in the field.
-The framework will be relevant for disparities that arise due to lack of access, disparities that arise even with access, and disparities whose causes and solution lie outside the realm of health care.
+Participants receive an up-to-date conceptual framework for understanding the effects of racism on health, presented by leading scholars in the field.
+The framework will be relevant both for the groups who are the target of racism and also for others.
 The Videoconference also provides inspiration and role models for young people wondering how they can contribute to improving society.
-The Videoconference will be attended by several programs designed to facilitate the entrance of young people into health careers, such as the NC Health Careers Access Program (NC-HCAP).
+The Videoconference will be attended by several programs designed to facilitate the entrance of young people into health careers (NC-HCAP, SPGRE) and advancement of public health professionals from underrepresented groups (ELPH).

 - Who will find the issues/approach/insights offered by this event to be especially relevant to their work/concerns?

-People conducting research and/or involved in education in public health, psychology, sociology, health economics, health care, and policy; people in upper-level administrative positions in academia, health care organizations, and government.
+People conducting research and/or involved in education in public health, psychology, sociology, health economics, and policy; people in upper-level administrative positions in academia, health care organizations, and government.

 - What level/type of student, educators and public health workers will be most interested in the content of this conference?
 What members of the general public might be especially interested?

 The topic and its treatment should be of broad interest, since it will not be regionally or occupationally defined and will address specific issues relevant to at least several major ethnic groups.
 Graduate students and advanced undergraduate students will be more able to understand some of the material, but there should be plenty to interest high school students as well.